-■ GIB OSW Carried Interest Plan\\
+- LTIP

-■ Benefits: healthcare, pension contribution
+- GIB OSW Carried Interest Plan

-■ LTIP
+- Benefits: healthcare, pension contribution

-Annual salary
+- Annual salary

-- \ At on-target performance, 80% of the maximum LTIP is paid. - \\ The value of awards under this plan is unknown at point of Payments under the plan are capped at 20% of salary annually.
+The value of awards under this plan is unknown at point of allocation as any payments will be subject to fund performance.
+Payments under the plan are capped at 20% of salary annually.